ibm-cloud-docs/schematics/inventories.md

 ## Dynamically building resource inventories from {{site.data.keyword.bpshort}} workspaces
 {: #dynamic-inv}

-You can dynamically build your resource inventory from the {{site.data.keyword.cloud_notm}} resources that you provisioned with {{site.data.keyword.bpshort}} workspaces.
+You can dynamically build your resource inventory from the Cloud resources that you provisioned with {{site.data.keyword.bpshort}} workspaces.
 {: shortdesc}

-Dynamic resource inventories references {{site.data.keyword.cloud_notm}} resources that you provisioned with {{site.data.keyword.bpshort}} workspaces.
-To retrieve the {{site.data.keyword.cloud_notm}} resources from your workspaces, use predefined resource queries.
+Dynamic resource inventories references Cloud resources that you provisioned with {{site.data.keyword.bpshort}} workspaces.
+To retrieve the Cloud resources from your workspaces, use predefined resource queries.
 You do not need to keep track of the IP addresses that were assigned to your target resources as {{site.data.keyword.bpshort}} automatically determines the target hosts when you use this inventory in the {{site.data.keyword.bpshort}} action.

 1. Log in to [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/){: external}.
 2. Click the **Menu** icon ![hamburger icon](images/icon_hamburger.svg) > **Platform Automation** > **Schematics** > [**Ansible**](https://cloud.ibm.com/automation/schematics/ansible){: external}.